- Provide a low-cost way for citizens to perform ocean science and share data globally.

 While Network Blue complements school science and tech (STEM) programs, it potentially appeals to a broad range of students, including those that might not otherwise be interested in STEM.
 Non-technical learning opportunities span outdoor education, water sports, community engagement, collaborating with and recruiting other schools, fundraising and entrepreneurship, and more.

-Building a rig is well within the capabilities of a typical high school, however the biggest technical challenge is further reducing component costs (other than electronics).
-The marine environment is harsh and marine-grade components are usually expensive, in particular waterproof connectors.
-We minimise the use of such connectors by permanently "potting" components together.
-This requires care as poor craftsmanship can easily result in a rig that takes on water.
-We are exploring ways to drive down costs through a mix of off-the-shelf components and 3D printing of specialized components.
+The difficulty of building a rig is within the capabilities of a typical high school, however, the biggest technical challenge is reducing component costs (other than electronics).
+The harshness of the marine environment demands marine-grade components, which are usually expensive, in particular, waterproof connectors.
+AusOcean attempts to minimise the use of such connectors by incorporating simple, robust and tested interfaces.
+The construction requires care as poor craftsmanship may result in leakages.
+We are exploring innovative ways to further drive down costs through a combination of off-the-shelf components, 3D printing, and specialized assembly processes.

-A basic rig, which comprises the pontoons, plaform, mast base, mast tube and mast cap, can be constructed for approximately A$500.
+A basic rig, which comprises the pontoons, plaform, mast base, mast tube and mast cap, can be constructed for approximately A$600.
 Most parts are commonly sourced from hardware stores (e.g., Bunnings or Mitre10), plumbing stores (e.g., TradeLink) or electronics stores (e.g., Jaycar or Core Electronics).
-AusOcean supplies the parts list (bill of materials) and schools are responsible for procuring the common parts.
-AusOcean makes a small number of specialised parts available in kit form, notably the electronics for the control unit.

 The following table summarises approximate work times: